7.5 Periodization, Specificity, Variation, Overload, and GAS

 | Macrocycle | Long-range plan | Annual plan or full goal timeline |

-| Mesocycle | Medium block | Four to six weeks in a phase or focus area |
+| Mesocycle | Medium block | 4-6 weeks in a phase or focus area |

 | Microcycle | Short plan | One week or a few sessions |

-| Specificity | Specific Adaptation to Imposed Demands | Train the quality the client needs |
+| Specificity (SAID) | Specific Adaptation to Imposed Demands | Train the quality the client actually needs |

 | Progressive overload | Gradual increase in stress | More load, reps, sets, complexity, speed, or frequency |

-| Variation | Planned change in stimulus | Avoid plateau while preserving purpose |
+| Variation | Planned change in stimulus | Avoid plateau while preserving the goal |

-Overload means stress must be enough to drive adaptation.
-It does not mean every variable increases at once.
-A trainer can increase load, add a set, shorten rest, add range of motion, choose a more complex exercise, increase speed, or increase weekly frequency.
+Overload means the stress must be enough to drive adaptation, but it does not mean every variable increases at once.
+A trainer can add load, add a set, shorten rest, add range of motion, choose a more complex exercise, increase speed, or raise weekly frequency.
 The best answer changes one or two variables while monitoring technique and recovery.
+Variation keeps the body adapting, but random workouts are not periodization.
+If the goal is hypertrophy, variation should still support volume and tension; if the goal is power, it should still preserve speed and quality.
+Random novelty is a distractor because it may violate specificity.

-Use this decision sequence: define the goal, pick the adaptation, choose the phase, set acute variables, monitor response, and adjust.
+A common exam trap is changing phases because the calendar says so.
+Time matters, but progression must be earned.
+NASM often discusses 4-6 week mesocycles, yet phase length depends on progress and goals; a client who still cannot maintain kinetic-chain checkpoints is not ready simply because four weeks passed.
+Use this decision sequence: define the goal, pick the adaptation, choose the phase, set the acute variables, monitor the response (using GAS as the lens), and adjust.
 Periodization is not just a schedule.
-It is the system that prevents program design from becoming either boredom or burnout.
+It is the system that keeps program design from becoming either boredom or burnout.

-Which periodization term refers to the shortest weekly or session-level plan?
+Which periodization term refers to the shortest, weekly or session-level plan?

 A basketball client practices lateral shuffle drills to improve defensive movement.
 Which principle is best represented?